 Day passes are deals depending on your family size and timing.
-Parent-child midweek day trips could cost as little as $50+ gas.
+Parent-child midweek day trips could cost as little as $100+ gas, if you go for the full 14 hours.
 It’s not bad, especially in winter.
+But for larger families, day passes aren’t such a great deal.

-For larger families, day passes aren’t a great deal, because $25*6 people = $150, which is almost as much as a Grand Mound KidKamp Suite (a lodge-themed hotel room, which isn’t even the cheapest option).
+An example: because $50*6 people = $300, which is almost as much as a Grand Mound KidKamp Suite (a lodge-themed hotel room, which isn’t even the cheapest option).
 The suite for up to six people for $209.99, bought directly from GWL.
 Water park passes for guests are included in the purchase.

 Obviously, this is a better deal for larger families.
 You still have to watch out for the resort fees though, and I would never, ever recommend that anyone purchase a night’s stay using financing or credit.

 You can enter the Great Wolf Lodge water park at 1 p.m. on check-in day and stay until closing on check-out day.
-If you bring a backpack, swimming suits, and snacks, you’ll be all set for a two-day waterventure, which would cost $300 + tax if you bought two days’ worth.
+If you bring a backpack, swimming suits, and snacks, you’ll be all set for a two-day waterventure, which would cost $600 + tax if you bought two days’ worth of day passes.

 All children who are 3 years and older need a Day Pass.
-The Day Pass offers access to the 84-degree year-round indoor waterpark (and outdoor in summer) including the Howlin’ Tornado, River Canyon Run, and the dumping buckets of Fort Mackenzie, from 10 a.m. to 8 p.m., although some hours may change based on the date.
+Ages 2 and under are free.
+The Day Pass offers access to the 84-degree year-round indoor waterpark (and outdoor in summer) including the Howlin’ Tornado, River Canyon Run, and the dumping buckets of Fort Mackenzie, from 10 a.m. to 8 p.m.

-What Time Does Great Wolf Lodge Open and Close?
+What Time Does Great Wolf Lodge Grand Mound Open and Close?